 – check out the Moovingo Calculator to learn more.

 Second time buyers require a 20% deposit for their new home.
 If you don’t have this amount you can use the equity from your own home once contracts are legally binding.
 Exemptions to these rules may also be available.

 We recommend chatting to Wayne Sheridan at Smart Mortgages for any mortgage advice or tips.

-Step 4.
-Asking Price
+Step 4: Determining the Asking Price

-Step 5.
-Instruct an Estate Agent
+Step 5: Instructing an Estate Agent

-- Did they demonstrate market knowledge?
+- Did they display comprehensive market knowledge?

 - Are their fees reasonable?

 - Do they employ a professional photographer?